 - Read a novel, poetry, or a magazine.

 - Craft new things with recycled materials.

 - Indulge in activities to improve self-love.

 - Practice yoga and meditation.

 Decluttering your home is an essential, but forgotten part of strengthening your mental well-being.
 Loneliness, social isolation, and mental health issues, like depression can cause you to neglect your home.
-An unorganized living space does nothing but make you even more anxious.
+Unorganized living space does nothing but makes you even more anxious.